aravindh96/Robot_Localization/README.md

 </p>

 ## Navigation
 Although the focus of the project is not localization, we have implemented a navigation algorithm using move_base package.
 The robot is able to generate a global plan and in some cases reach the goal point, although it takes a circuitous route.
-Sometimes it hits an obstacle and gets stuck, but thats expected since we have not running any obstacle avoidance nodes.
+Sometimes it hits an obstacle and gets stuck, but thats expected since we are not running any obstacle avoidance nodes.
 <p align="center">
 <img src="https://github.com/aravindh96/Robot_Localization/blob/master/Images/Navigation_1.gif" alt="drawing" width="400"/>
 <img src="https://github.com/aravindh96/Robot_Localization/blob/master/Images/Navigation_2.gif" alt="drawing" width="400"/>